southwest mississippi multiplex

 Our theatre program exposes underserved audiences to transformative, educational, and inspirational theatre.
 We stage stories and live performances that raise awareness and provide opportunities for youth and adults to learn techniques in playwriting, acting, directing, and theatrical design.

 The PIZZAZZ Dance Troupe

-Our non-competitive, performance based dance education program is for girls ages 4-18.
+Our non-competitive, performance-based dance education program is for girls ages 4-18.
 We teach self-esteem, character development, and basic dance concepts centered around the following genres: modern, contemporary, theatrical, experimental, lyrical, jazz, and liturgical/praise.
 Parents and the community can follow PIZZAZZ on Facebook.
-Family Accounts can be managed through The Studio Director online parent portal.
+Family Accounts can be managed through the PIZZAZZ Member's Only portal on this website.